AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/color-palettes.md

 Keep in mind:

 * There are five pre-set color palettes to choose from.
-The default palette and the one below have been optimized for optimal contrast and are both more accessible for those who are color blind.
+The default palette and the one below have been optimized for contrast and are both more accessible for those who are color blind.
 * The third to the fifth color palettes below the top two have been optimized for color harmony.

 ## Change your color palette: